Event - September 2019

 Are Creative Industries the Future of Middle Class Jobs in NYC?

-On October 16, the Center for an Urban Future will host a policy forum that explores the growing importance of the creative industries to New York’s economy.
+On October 16th, the Center for an Urban Future held a policy forum that explored the growing importance of the creative industries to New York’s economy.

 “Are Creative Industries the Future of Middle Class Jobs in NYC?”